aniket307/Automated-Solution-Comparison-and-Testing-Framework/README.md

 # :zap: Automated Solution Comparison and Testing Framework
 The CLI engineered an automated error detection and comparison framework to enhance software development and debugging processes.
 The core objective of this framework is to detect discrepancies between incorrect and correct solutions to a given problem.

 In short, suppose you write a code but it's giving wrong answer to some test case but you don't know the test case, you can use this to generate many test cases to identify on which test case it is giving wrong output.

+Just make sure the cpp environment is set up in your local machine.
+In simple language, if you can run any cpp code and compile it using g++ -std=c++17 at your computer that't enough (Mac users keep in mind that mac default uses clang compiler not gcc. make sure your terminal can complie code using g++ -std=c++17 ). if face any problem you can modify checker.sh file.
+You can also modify this project for java by modifying checker.sh file

 ## Components :
 1. Incorrect Solution (incorrect_solution.cpp):